Two-strand twists are the easiest form of protective hairstyle you can do on your natural hair because they are easy to put in and takedown.

 What’s the difference between two-strand twists and flat twists?

-What’s cool is that you can style your hair both in two-strand twists and flat twists for a unique look.
+What’s cool is that you can style your hair both in two-strand twists and flat twists for a unique look, just like what Esther did in this image below.

 How do I make my two-strand twists look fuller?

 If you have fine hair or low-density hair, your twists can look flat and lifeless.
-So to add some fullness and bounce to your hair, you can add some kinky hair extensions to your hair when twisting.
+To add some fullness and bounce to your hair, you can add some kinky hair extensions to your hair when twisting.

 How do I keep my two-strand twists from unraveling?